stormy-sandy/People-Counter-Application-with-Intel-Optimization/WRITEUP.md

 >NOTE: Before running the tool with a trained model, make sure the model is converted to the Inference Engine format (*.xml +*.bin) using the Model Optimizer tool.

 Run the tool with specifying the <INSTALL_DIR>/deployment_tools/demo/car.png file as an input image(can use any image of car), the IR of the ssd_inception_v2_coco model and a device to perform inference on.
-The following commands demonstrate running the Benchmark Tool in the asynchronous mode on CPU and FPGA devices:
+The following commands demonstrate running the Benchmark Tool in the asynchronous mode on CPU:

+Go to <INSTALL_DIR>/deployment_tools/benchmark_tools/ directory then execute folowing command if:
 On CPU:
 '''
-python3 benchmark_app.py -m <IR_dir>/ssd_inception_v2_coco.xml -d CPU -api async -i <INSTALL_DIR>/deployment_tools/demo/car.png --progress true -b 1
+python3 benchmark_app.py -m <IR_dir>/frozen_inference_graph.xml -d CPU -api async -i <INSTALL_DIR>/deployment_tools/demo/car.png --progress true -b 1
 '''

 >Note: Make sure that benchmark app runs on your device and all necessary files are installed beforehand.

 The application outputs number of executed iterations, total duration of execution, latency and throughput.
 Additionally, if you set the -pc parameter, the application outputs performance counters.
 If you set '-exec_graph_path', the application reports executable graph information serialized.